-Please submit regional bid applications by noon, October 1, 2021 and Targeted Performance Program applications by noon, February 25, 2022.
-For regional bid funds, please send eight hardcopies and one electronic copy of each application.
-For Targeted Performance Program funds please send one electronic copy of each
+Please submit regional bid applications by noon, October 6, 2023.
+For regional bid funds, please send eight hard copies and one electronic copy of each application.
+All correspondence should be mailed to:

-Fresno Council of Governments Attention: Braden Duran; STBG Call for Projects 2035 Tulare Street, Suite 201 Fresno, CA 93721

-For further information on eligible projects, submittal of applications or other questions related to the STBG program, please contact Braden Duran at (559) 233-4148 ext.
-217 or bduran@fresnocog.org.
+Fresno Council of Governments Attention: Robert Phipps; STBG Call for Projects 2035 Tulare Street, Suite 201 Fresno, CA 93721 For further information on eligible projects, submittal of applications or other questions related to the STBG program, please contact Fresno COG Staff at (559) 233-4148.